The Art and Science of Patient Education for Health Literacy - Elsevier eBook on Vitalsource (Retail Access Card),

 Section IV: Information Delivery Methodology

 10. The PITS Model 11.
 The Medagogy Conceptual Framework 12.
 The UPP Tool: Assessing Patient Knowledge 13.
-The Self-Activation Tool
+Partnership: The NEW Model of Healthcare 14.
+Legal Implications Associated with Patient Education

 Melissa Stewart, DNP, RN, CPE, Faculty, School of Nursing, Our Lady of the Lake College, Baton Rouge, Louisiana